What are Clinical Trials

 1b – The dose is tested in other participant groups

 Phase 2: A phase 2 trial assesses the effectiveness of a new drug.
 The dose of the drug will have been predetermined by a phase 1 trial and although the safety profile will have been approved, side effects will continue to be monitored.
-Phase 2 trials can consist of a single-arm where all participants will receive the new drug or multiple arms where participants will usually be randomised to get the drug or an alternative intervention such as a An inactive treatment that is given during a clinical trial and compared with the drug of interest to see how effective the drug actually is. or standard treatment.
+Phase 2 trials can consist of a single-arm where all participants will receive the new drug or multiple arms where participants will usually be randomised to get the drug or an alternative intervention such as a placebo or standard treatment.
 Drugs can be licenced for use after phase 2 trials if results are promising especially in a rare condition where conducting a larger trial is challenging, or if there is an urgent need for new treatments.

 Phase 3: Phase 3 trials are usually a continuation of a phase 2 trial but on a larger scale and are often the pre-requisite for licencing drugs.